alexbarton/backup-script/README.md

 - `scp`: file backup using scp(1).
   Use `files` to specify the files to copy.

+- `disabled`: job is disabled and will not be run.
+This becomes accounted as "success" in the summary and exit code of the backup script.

 Please note that neither `ssh_args_add`, `rsync_args_add`, `compress`, nor any "exclude" parameters are supported when using the "scp" backup type!
 And There "scp" backup type never _deletes_ files from the backup store; so if you reduce